CAprogs/PandaScan/docs/EN/README.en.md

 ## Get Started 🧞‍♂️

+_Make sure you are connected to the Internet!_

 1. Open the PandaScan 🐼 application
 2. Search for your favorite manga 🔍
 3. Select the Manga and Chapters of your dreams 🤩